shivathapaa/SocialDemoProjects/README.md

 # Demo Projects linking Social Connection

-This repository consists the projects which is featured in different social media articles.
-This is truly for educational purpose which is mostly about Android Development.
+This repository consists the projects which are featured in different social media articles.
+This is truly for educational purposes, which is mostly about Android Development.

 You may use these projects as you please.

 <br>
 <br>

 > Knowledge grows when shared.
-Share when should, or you can. :)
+Share when you should, or you can. :)

 <br>
 <br>